 Information about performance and progress are reported to parents at parent's evenings and in the annual written report.
-At the end of Key Stages 1 and 2 each pupil's level of attainment is also reported to parents.
+Each term a progress update is sent to parents, which includes the NFER scores and professional judgment from Balance/Evidence Me.